A boiler is the heart of a home’s central heating system, supplying heat to the radiators and hot water to the taps.

 Flexible payment options can make buying a new boiler more manageable, and you can choose the length of your payment term to suit your budget and lifestyle.

-To see if your local HomeServe Heating approved franchise offers finance packages, simply enter your postcode using our form and an advisor will be in touch.
+To see if your local HomeServe Heating approved engineers offers finance packages, simply enter your postcode using our form and one of our advisors will be in touch.

 Save money with improved heating efficiency

-It is no secret that a new boiler is a costly investment, but along with improved heating there are also many long-term financial benefits.
+It's no secret that a new boiler can be a costly investment, but along with improved heating there are also many long-term financial benefits.

-Your new boiler could potentially save you money on your heating bill if it is more energy efficient than the one it replaces.
+Your new boiler could potentially save you money on your heating bill if it's more energy efficient than the one it replaces.

-Under EU guidelines, all new boilers must hold an energy efficiency rating of ‘A’.
+Under EU guidelines, all newly manufactured boilers must hold an energy efficiency rating of ‘A’.

-An A-rated boiler means it holds an energy rating of at least 88% compared to similar boilers.
+An ''A"-rated boiler holds an energy rating of at least 88% compared to similar boilers.

 Tips to save money on your bill